iffy/moldspec/docs/documents/fact.rst

 Fact Document
 =============

 Fact documents describe the (relatively) immutable characteristics of a system.
+They are returned by :ref:`Fact Checkers <actor-fact-checker>`.

 Schema